 The Industrial Internet Consortium (IIC) has created the Industrial Internet Security Framework (IISF) [IIC-IISF2016] that captures the information technology and operational technology dimensions of Industrial Internet of Things security and describes the security domains and various techniques available to address it.
-This document builds on the concepts of the Industrial Internet Reference Architecture (IIRA) [IIC-IRA2015] and IISF and provides an additional dimension to the security techniques and mechanisms described in those documents.
+This document builds on the concepts of the Industrial Internet Reference Architecture (IIRA) [IIC-IIRA2019] and IISF and provides an additional dimension to the security techniques and mechanisms described in those documents.
 It provides guidance as to which mechanisms are to be used and the maturity required to address specific IoT scenarios.

-We rely on the definitions provided in the IIRA [IIC-IRA2015] and the IISF [IIC-IISF2016].
+We rely on the definitions provided in the IIRA [IIC-IIRA2019] and the IISF [IIC-IISF2016].

-The "IIC Vocabulary" [IIC-IIV2017] provides terminology and definitions for this document and other IIC documents.
+The IIC Vocabulary [IIC-IIV2019] provides terminology and definitions for this document and other IIC documents.
 Acronyms are defined in the appendices.
 Additional terms relevant to this model are also defined in the appendices.

 This document, the "IoT Security Maturity Model: Description and Intended Use" is the first of two documents covering the SMM and provides an introduction to the SMM.
-The second document "IoT Security Maturity Model: Practitioners Guide" will provide the details on the SMM and will be published soon.
+The second document, the IoT Security Maturity Model: Practitioner's Guide, provides the model details and guidance on how to use it [IIC-SMMP2020].

-&lt;sup>1Namely, business or mission needs, requirements from regulatory authorities, and other similar factors.
+1 Namely, business or mission needs, requirements from regulatory authorities, and other similar factors.